 - review the effectiveness of safeguarding adults' procedures; - inform and improve practice; - identify what can be done differently to avoid a similar circumstance from reoccurring.

 Learning from Safeguarding Adult Reviews will be shared widely within local organisations and through the SAB website.
-The SAB has a SAR protocol here XX.

 The following principles should be applied by Safeguarding Boards and their partner organisations to all reviews: